JDorseyy/Capstone/README.md

 ## About

 This project will be about Ball pythons.
-Whythey are my favorite animals.
+Why they are my favorite animals.

 ## Built with